SushrithKbtech/1Pharmacy_DB_Hackathon/README.md

 Username [your_windows_user]: postgres
 Password: what you have set during installation

-Run this in your terminal:
+Or Run this in your terminal:
 psql -U postgres

 Inside psql, create the database: